manish1822510059/Challenges/README.md

 # Challenges
-Place to hone your data science problem-solving skills !! ime to conquer the problems and shine. !!
+Place to hone your data science problem-solving skills !! time to conquer the problems and shine. !!

 ## Tools Used:
 - Python : python3 , Seaborn , Matplotlib, pandas, Numpy